-The consolidated financial statements have been presented in US\$ which is the functional currency of the group entities
+The consolidated financial statements have been presented in US\$ which is the functional currency of the Company and the group entities.

 Foreign currency transactions are translated into the functional currency of the respective Group entities, using the exchange rates prevailing at the dates of the transactions (spot exchange rate).
 Functional currency is the currency of the primary economic environment in which the entity operates.
-Foreign exchange gains and losses resulting from the settlement of such transactions and from the re-measurement of monetary items at year-end exchange rates are recognised in the profit or loss for the year.